 Paving subcontractors specialize in creating smooth, long-lasting surfaces for parking lots, walkways, and driveways.
 They ensure these areas are properly graded, built to withstand heavy use, and designed for effective drainage.
 Their work is crucial in preventing cracks, erosion, and water buildup, all of which can lead to costly repairs down the line.

-Why They’re Important: A well-paved surface enhances a building’s functionality and appearance.
+Why they’re important: A well-paved surface enhances a building’s functionality and appearance.
 Properly graded and finished pavements ensure that water drains correctly, reducing the risk of pooling and flooding, and extending the lifespan of the paved areas.

 8. Landscape & Irrigation Subcontractors